All Episodes Plain Text Favourite

 Bases were loaded.

-The Red Sox had a four runs.
+The Red Sox had four runs.

 I don't know.

-City Field they made pretty deep.
+City Field, they made pretty deep.

-Fenway's weird.
+In Fenway, Fenway's weird.

 See, Fenway is the opposite of Yankee Stadium.

-Yankee Stadium is ridiculous.
+Yankee Stadium is ridiculous, starting at about halfway.

-Starting at about um well, starting at about halfway from the right foul pole, it goes out like that to 400 and something feet at dead center.
+From the right foul pole, it goes out like that to 400 and something feet at dead center.

-And it becomes 430 feet.
+Then it becomes 430 feet.

-Used to be longer than that.
+Used to be longer than that, used to be 460.

-And then it comes back, but very, very uh very much of an impossible home run for a right-handed hitter, unless you pull it right down the foul pole.
+And then it comes back, but very, very, very much an impossible home run for a right handed hitter unless you pull it right down the foul pole because it comes all the way in.

-So what I'm telling you is that that shot was in uh what used to be called Death Valley.
+was in what used to be called Death Valley.

 Now you say to me, why?